 One might imagine that Borrell would be frustrated with the size of the venue he now plays.
 On the contrary, he seems quite comfortable, happy even, playing in this intimate setting to a selection of fans who probably appreciate his talents more than all those screaming teenagers did at Reading after their first ever Heineken.

-For further information about Johnny Borrell and future events visit here.
+For further information and future events visit Johnny Borrell’s website here.

 Watch the video for Pan-European Super Model Song (Oh Gina!) here: